 Lord is seen walking southward with His left lotus foot adoring nupuram and thandai in the front slightly raised from the ground.
-Both His hands adorns bracelet in the arms keyuram is seen.
+Both His hands adorned bracelet and in the upper arms keyuram is seen.
 Both His palms are joined and show a ‘pranam’ posture.
 He is wearing a chain [mala] with a pendent.
 The tail of the Lord is raised above His head with a curved end.
 Lord is wearing ear-studs which are touching His shoulders.
 His kesam is neatly tied to form tuft which adds beauty to Him.
 His eyes are very attractive and magnetising.
 Devotee when looking at His eyes could feel peace and tranquility engulfing his thoughts and heart.

 Sri Hanuman of this kshetra who had re-emerged in full and praying to Sri Sitarama as a baktha is sure to give us power to shun our disparities and emerge as a noble soul with vigor.

 Ed [November 2018]

 Welcome to the pages on Son of Wind God Vayu Lord Anjaneya Swami -Vayusuthan.